-Finally, the IDEAL trial was a randomized study that compared atorvastatin 80mg vs. simvastatin 20patients with a history of 40mg in 8,888 cardiovascular disease (169).
+Finally, the IDEAL trial was a randomized study that compared atorvastatin 80mg vs. simvastatin 20-40mg in 8,888 patients with a history of ASCVD (174).
 Approximately 12% of the patients had diabetes.
-As expected, LDL-C levels were reduced to a greater extent in the atorvastatin treated group than the simvastatin treated group (approximately 104mg/dl vs. 81mg/dl).
+As expected, LDL-C levels were reduced to a greater extent in the atorvastatin treated group than simvastatin treated group (approximately 81mg/dL vs. 104mg/dL).
 Once again, the greater reduction in LDL-C levels was associated with a greater reduction in cardiovascular events.
-Specifically, major coronary events defined as coronary death, nonfatal myocardial infarction, or cardiac arrest was reduced by 11% (p=0.07), while nonfatal acute myocardial infarctions were reduced by 17% (p=0.02).
+Specifically, major coronary events defined as coronary death, nonfatal MI, or cardiac arrest was reduced by 11% (p=0.07), while nonfatal acute MI were reduced by 17% (p=0.02).

-Combining the results of the Heart Protection Study, CARDS, Reversal, Saturn, Asteroid, Prove-It, TNT, and IDEAL leads one to the conclusion that aggressive lowering of LDL-C with statin therapy will be beneficial and suggests that in high risk patients lowering the LDL to levels well below 100mg/dl is desirable.
-Moreover, the Cholesterol Treatment Trialists reviewed five trials with 39,612 subjects that were designed to determine the effect of usual vs. aggressive reductions in LDL-C (170).
-They reported that intensive control (approximately a 19mg/dl difference in LDL-C) resulted in a 15% decrease in major vascular events, a 13% reduction in coronary death or non-fatal MI, a 19% decrease in coronary revascularization, and a 16% decrease in strokes.
-As will be discussed below most treatment guidelines reflect the results of these studies.
-Additionally, as described in detail below, recent studies of the addition of either ezetimibe or PCSK9 inhibitors to statins further demonstrates that aggressive lowering of LDL-C levels further reduces cardiovascular events
+Combining the results of the Heart Protection Study, CARDS, Reversal, Saturn, Asteroid, Prove-It, TNT, and IDEAL leads one to the conclusion that aggressive lowering of LDL-C with statin therapy will be beneficial and suggests that in high-risk patients lowering the LDL to levels well below 100mg/dL is desirable.
+Moreover, the Cholesterol Treatment Trialists reviewed five trials with 39,612 subjects that were designed to determine the effect of usual vs. aggressive reductions in LDL-C (175).
+They reported that intensive control (approximately a 19mg/dL difference in LDL-C) resulted in a 15% decrease in major vascular events, a 13% reduction in coronary death or non-fatal MI, a 19% decrease in coronary revascularization, and a 16% decrease in strokes.
+As will be discussed below treatment guidelines reflect results of these studies.
+Additionally, described in detail below, studies of the addition of either ezetimibe or PCSK9 inhibitors to statins further demonstrates that aggressive lowering of LDL-C levels further reduces cardiovascular events